SEN webinar recap: what does the future look like for SEN?

 Read the panel’s thoughts on the most commonly asked audience questions from the day.
-And if you have a burning question about using technology to support your SEN students that’s not included, you can Tweet us @texthelp #SENFutures, we’d love to keep the discussion going.
+And if you have a burning question about using technology to support your SEN students that’s not included, you can Tweet us @texthelp using #SENFutures.
+We’d love to keep the discussion going.

 Patrick McGrath, Education Technology Strategist, Texthelp